jackmerrill/maatt.fr/content/blog/why-analytics-are-a-niche-tool.md

-title = "Why analytics are a niche tool, not something everyone should use." slug = "why-analytics-are-a-niche-tool" date = "2021-07-05" description = "For about a month, I deployed an analytics tool on every site I maintained; however, only a few of them could see a legitmate benefit from it"
+title = "Why analytics are a niche tool, not something everyone should use." slug = "why-analytics-are-a-niche-tool" date = "2021-07-05" description = "I used analytics for about a month, then stopped because it was futile."
 +++

 There are a few things that come to mind when you think of the Internet these days: